-The pandemic has highlighted how vulnerable and interconnected everyone is and it is the vulnerable who make the world safe for humanity, once they are listen to and not ignored.
+The pandemic has highlighted how vulnerable and interconnected everyone is and it is the vulnerable who make the world safe for humanity, once they are listened to and not ignored.

-While the pandemic does not distinguish between people, it has highlighted great social inequalities, discrimination and environmental degradation which go together and exacerbated by the forces of inhumanity who continued to remain profitable and to maintain their power through control of the digital media by online communications.
+While the pandemic does not distinguish between people, it has highlighted great social inequalities, discrimination and environmental degradation, which go together and are exacerbated by the forces of inhumanity that continue to remain profitable and to maintain their power through control of the digital media.
 Francis bishop of Rome, said recently, that economics should be an expression of “care and concern that refuses to sacrifice human dignity to the idols of finance.”
 In Laudato Si, he said “When media and digital world become omnipresent, their influence can stop people from learning how to live wisely, to think deeply and to love generously.”
 But this is not to deny that the digital world does not provide an extraordinary opportunity for dialogue, encounter and exchange between persons as well as access to information and knowledge.
 In this context, today’s prophets risk being unheard amid the noise and distraction of an information overload.

 According to Laudato Si, (107-108) we have to accept that technological products are not neutral for they create a framework which ends up conditioning lifestyles and shaping social possibilities along the lines dictated by the interests of certain powerful groups.
 Decisions which may seem purely instrumental are in reality decisions about the kind of society we want to build.
 It as become countercultural to choose a lifestyle whose goals are even partly independent of technology, of its costs and its power to globalise and make us all the same.
 Technology tends to absorb everything into its ironclad logic, and those who are surrounded with technology are neither motivated by profit nor the well-being of the human race, but by power – a lordship over all.
 The technocratic paradigm also tends to dominate economic and political life.